 Guidelines for Naming Consideration:

 - Winter Storm Warnings: 2 million people or 400,000 square kilometers

-Based on these results, for 2013-2014, the general guidance for naming a winter storm is that either the areal or population thresholds must be met for each of the advisories, warnings and the combination thereof.
+Based on these results, for 2014-2015, the general guidance for naming a winter storm was that either the areal or population thresholds must be met for warnings.
 While these guidelines are considered fairly strict, the storm naming committee still reserves the right to override the quantitative decision in certain circumstances.
 Some of the factors that may influence decisions to override the naming rules include the degree of historical significance of the event (e.g. accumulating snow in South Florida, a summer season snowstorm, etc.).

 The IMPACT process brings a more quantitative approach to assessing impacts from winter storms.
 Below is an example from Winter Storm Hercules, which produced a wide swath of winter conditions from the Central Plains through the Northeast.
 Over the history of this storm, more than 50 million people covering an area over 300,000 square kilometers were impacted by winter weather.
-The storm exceeded the warning, advisory and combined population thresholds easily and nearly exceeded all of the areal thresholds as well.
+The storm exceeded the warning and population thresholds.

 Winter Storm Naming Process Improvements Ongoing